Eschatologue/CM_wiki/docs/class/fighter/spellshot.md

 **Bursting Shot**
 :   It detonates after it hits or misses the target.
 The target and all other creatures within 10 feet of it make a **:d20-save: DEX Save**{.d20}.
 A creature takes **3d6 :dmg-force: Force**{.dmg-force} damage on a failed save, half as much on a successful one.

-    *You imbue the projectile with force energy drawn from the school of evocation.*{.cond}
+    *You imbue the projectile with force energy drawn from the school of evocation.*{.quote}

 **Enfeebling Shot**
 :   The target takes an extra **2d6 :dmg-necr: Necrotic**{.dmg-necr} damage and makes a **:d20-save: CON Save**{.d20}.
 On a failed save, all damage dealt by the target is halved.

-    *You weave necromantic magic into your projectile.*{.cond}
+    *You weave necromantic magic into your projectile.*{.quote}

 **Grasping Shot**
 :   When this projectile strikes its target, conjuration magic creates grasping, poisonous brambles, which wrap around the target.
 The target takes an extra **2d6 :dmg-posn: Poison**{.dmg-posn} damage and its Speed is reduced by 10 feet.
 The first time it moves on its turn without teleporting, it takes **2d6 :dmg-slsh: Slashing**{.dmg-bps} damage.
 At the end of each of its turns, the target can make a **:d20-save: STR Save**{.d20}.
 On a success, the effect ends.
 The brambles last for 1 minute, until you use it again, or if the target manages to escape early.